amplience/dc-extension-bynder/docs/CONFIGURATION.md

 #### Card Images

 Within the extension selected assets are dispayed in a card.
-In Bynder you have the option to setup your own files so there is an option to specify the options to use in order of fallback.
-This can be useful for performance and also if you have custom files setup in Bynder with additional transformations.
+In Bynder you have the option to set up your own files so there is an option to specify the options to use in order of fallback.
+This can be useful for performance and also if you have custom files set up in Bynder with additional transformations.

 This uses the `files` attribute from Bynder.